chmouel/gh-workon/README.md

 The `-N` flag will not create any branch and just print the one that would have been created.

+When you have the `-F` it will use the issue number directly and not try to choose any via fzf (useful if you have a old issue reaching the gh issue list limit)

 ## TODO

 - Support glab